ranon-rat/redditReplaceHumans/README.md

-# it doesnt works really well , it was one of my first projects and its really shitty ,i want to clean it but im too lazy for do that
+# it doesnt works really well , it was one of my first projects and its really shitty ,i want to improve it and make the video generator but im too lazy for do that
 # Reddit replace humans

 para poder usarlo necesitas tener node.js instalado